How do I care for my candle?

 Trim those wicks!
 We admit it, we did not trim wicks at all when we burned candles before.
 Once we started to make them that changed.
 Trimming a wick to 1/4th of an inch every time before use is important!
 This prevents overheating and larges amounts of soot from building up on the wick.

-All the decor pieces are pre-soaked in an eco-friendly and non-toxic fire retardant before being put into the candle.
-We have tested this and the decor does not catch flame but instead turns black and goes out.
-This of course is resistant to fire so as with any candle, keep it in a visible area to you and try to stay within in burn times.
-Also, Trim.
+All the decor pieces are pre-soaked in an eco-friendly and non-toxic fire retardant before being placed into the candle.
+We have tested this and the decor does not catch flame but instead turns black.
+As with every candle: keep it in a visible area, place it away from flammables, pets, and children, and only on surfaces that are resistant to heat.
+Lastly, try to stay within in burn times and Trim.
 Those.
 Wicks!
-(Wheel of Fortune music plays).

 My decor is falling off the sides and sinking to the bottom.

 This is expected as our adhesive is not meant to withstand the heat from the flame.
-Decor is fire-resistant and if below the wax pool, will be ok to still burn.
+The decor is fire-resistant and if below the wax pool, will be ok to still burn.
 If you see a piece floating, you can pick it out.